mncrowe/QGDipoles.jl/docs/src/Functions.md

 # Functions

-This page lists all Functions and Structures available in this package.
+This page lists all Modules, Functions and Structures available in this package.

 ## `QGDipoles.jl`